 TO THE MEMBERS OF TAMILNADU PETROPRODUCTS LIMITED Report on the Audit of StandaloneFinancial Statements

-We have audited the accompanying standalone Ind AS financial statements of TamilnaduPetroproducts Limited ("the Company") which comprise the Balance Sheet as at31st March 2018 the Statement of Profit and Loss (including OtherComprehensive Income) the Cash Flow Statement and the Statement of Changes in Equity forthe year then ended and the notes to the financial statements including a summary ofthe significant accounting policies and other explanatory information (hereinafterreferred to as "the financial statements").
+We have audited the accompanying standalone financial statements of TamilnaduPetroproducts Limited ("the Company") which comprise the BalanceSheet as at 31st March 2021 the Statement of Profit and Loss (including OtherComprehensive Income) the Statement of Cash Flows and the Statement of Changes in Equityfor the year then ended and the notes to the financial statements including a summary ofthe significant accounting policies and other explanatory information (hereinafterreferred to as "the financial statements").

 Management's Responsibility for the Standalone Financial Statements

 The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Act with respect to the preparation of these standalone financial statementsthat give a true and fair view of the financial position financial performance includingother comprehensive income cash flows and changes in equity of the Company in accordancewith the accounting principles generally accepted in India including the IndianAccounting Standards (IND AS)specified under the Act read with Rules framed thereunder asapplicable.
-This responsibility also includes maintenance of adequate accounting recordsin accordance with the provisions of the Act for safeguarding the assets of the Companyand for preventing and detecting frauds and other irregularities; selectiondoubt on andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation of the standalone IndAS financial statements that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.
+This responsibility also includes maintenance of adequate accounting recordsin accordance with the provisions of the Act for safeguarding the assets of the Companyand for preventing and detecting frauds and other irregularities; selectiondoubt on andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe standalone financial statements that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government in terms of Section 143(11) of the Act we give inAnnexure A a statement on the matters specified in paragraphs 3 and 4 of theOrder.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of Section 143(11) of the Act we givein Annexure-A a statement on the matters specified in paragraphs 3 and 4 of theOrder.

 (c) The Balance Sheet Statement of Profit and Loss including other comprehensiveincome the Cash Flow Statement and the Statement of Changes in Equity dealt with by thisreport are in agreement with the books of account.

-(d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with relevant Rulesissued there under. (e) On the basis of the written representations received from the directors as on 31stMarch 2018 taken on record by the Board of Directors none of thedirectors is disqualified as on 31 st March 2018 from being appointed as a director in termsof Section 164 (2) of the Act.
+(d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with relevant Rulesissued there under. (e) On the basis of the written representations received from thedirectors as on 31st March 2021 taken on record by the Board of Directors none of thedirectors is disqualified as on 31 st March 2021 from being appointed as a director interms of Section 164 (2) of the Act.

 (f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure - B. Our Report expresses an unmodified opinion on theadequacy and operating effectiveness of the Company's internal financial controls withreference to financial statements.

-(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 ii.
 The Company has certain long-term contracts for which there are no materialforeseeable losses.
 The Company did not have any derivative contracts. iii.
-There has beenno delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.
+There has beenno delay in transferring amounts required to be transferred to the Investor Educationand Protection Fund by the Company.

-ANNEXURE "A" TO THE INDEPENDENT AUDITOR'S REPORT
+ANNExURE A TO THE INDEPENDENT AUDITORS' REPORT

 (Referred to in paragraph 1 under Report on other legal and RegulatoryRequirements' section of our report of even date to the members of the Company on thestandalone financial statements of the Company for the year ended 31st March2021)

-(i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.
+(i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of its fixed assets.